bgadrian/data-structures/heap/README.md

 The keys are ```int```and values can be any type ```interface{}```.

-**For best perfomance use a small non sparsed Key value distribution.
+**For best performance use a small non sparsed Key value distribution.
 (100-300 incremental values).**